St. HOPE: About Us

 St. HOPE has birthed two major revitalization projects that combined have initiated an education and economic resurgence in the underserved, inner-city community of Oak Park, California.
 In May 2003, St. HOPE opened the 40 Acres Art and Cultural Center, a 25,000 square foot mixed-use facility located in the heart of Oak Park’s commercial district which today houses Old Soul, Underground Books, The Guild Theater, and 12 loft-style apartments.
 The goal of 40 Acres has always been to create a destination locale serving as a catalyst for economic and cultural renewal.

-What began as an after-school program for 12 young men, has become St. HOPE Public Schools comprised of several schools serving nearly 2,000 students in grades Pre-K through High School.
+What began as an after-school program for 12 young men, has become St. HOPE Public Schools comprised of several schools serving nearly 1,500 students in grades TK through high school.